RolfBremer/gloss-awe/sample-usage.typ

     #make-glossary(glossary-pool, excluded: hidden-entries)
 ```

-== The Glossary Pool
+== The Glossary Pool(s)

 The pool contains the definitions for the entries.
-In this sample, we read the pool from
+In this sample, we read the pool(s) from
 one or more files -- here from typst files.
 But they may also be #gls[XML]-Files or other
 sources.
 The `make-glossary()` method can take more than one pool at once.
 The matching of
 marked entries is done in the order the pools where given in the parameters of the method.
 The first match wins.

+The pools are typst dictionaries, where the key is the marked word.
+The entry under this
+key is itself a dictionary, containing one or more entries with well known keys:

+- description\
+  This is the description of the marked word.

+- link\
+  This optional entry can contain an external link (URL).

+more well known entries may come in future versions.

 == The Glossary Page